 Staying calm before the eye injection

-Any other suggestions out there?
+Any other suggestions out there for those worried about eye injection pain?
 Sandro LaRocca of the New Jersey Neck and Back Institute wrote a list of 17 tips on how to stay calm going into surgery.
 Some of them might apply to eye shots.

 How about this one: Trust your medical team?
 If you don’t trust your team, I would suggest you find another team!
 “My” team works for the second-best eye hospital in the country.
 That is not too shabby.
 I suspect they are pretty much cream of the crop.
 Besides that, they are highly professional, knowledgeable, and nice.

 LaRocca’s second point was to trust yourself.
 Trust your ability to decide on the course of action that will serve you best.
 You have made the decision to have these shots because you and your doctors did your research, looked at your options, and decided this procedure is the way to go.